Last updated 30 November 2022

 A bankrupt must deliver to the trustee all documents and papers in their possession that might relate to any of their business dealings, property and financial affairs.

-Transactions, gifts or transfers of property that took place particularly during the past five years will be examined, and the trustee may seek to have certain transfers set aside.
+Transactions, gifts or transfers of property that took place particularly during the past five years will be examined, and the trustee may seek to have certain transfers set aside resulting in the trustee taking the property for the benefit of the creditors.

 The bankrupt’s trustee will decide if the bankrupt must answer questions in front of either the Official Receiver or a court.